metoppv/improver/doc/source/examples/GALLERY_HEADER.rst

 2. Follow the format of existing examples like ``thresholding_simple_example.py``:

-   - Start with a docstring (triple quotes) containing a titl.. _gallery_examples:e with equals signs above and below
+   - Start with a docstring (triple quotes) containing a title with equals signs above and below
    - Add a description of what the example demonstrates
    - Include author and license information
    - Use ``# %%`` to separate code cells
    - Add comments or section headers (using ``# %%`` followed by description lines) to explain each step

 3. Alternatively, you can create a Jupyter notebook and convert it to a Sphinx-Gallery compatible Python file using ``jupytext``::